 Tip #2: Take a good look at your workload and class schedule

 Many of the jobs on this list let you set your own schedule, and I listed those for a reason — you get to pick a schedule that works for you.
 More traditional jobs like waiting tables or working retail won’t always keep your courses in mind when scheduling your hours.

-Be realistic about how much you’ll make with different part time jobs
+Tip #3: Be realistic about how much you’ll make with different part-time jobs

-Out of all of the best part time college jobs on this list, the on-campus ones probably pay the least.
-You might find that they’re the easiest for you to commute to, but there are definitely higher paying options.
-Take a look at your budget and figure out how much money you want to make for a part time job.
+Out of all of the best part-time college jobs on this list, paid surveys and on-campus ones pay the least.
+You might find that they’re the easiest, but there are definitely higher paying options.
+Take a look at your budget and figure out how much money you want to make with your part-time job.

 Remember, you’ve got this.